borntofrappe/utils/rehype-permalink/README.md

 # rehype-permalink

 A proof of concept for a helpful `rehype` plugin, discussed in the context of a larger exploration of abstract syntax trees.
+The code follows the article [_A practical rehype plugin_](https://borntofrappe.netlify.app/a-practical-rehype-plugin).

 ## plugin